akuklev/akuklev/synthetic-types.md

 * * *

-By combining parametric polymorphism with custom identification one can define such containers as unordered pairs, cycles (“linked lists without distinguised starting point”), collections (“lists up to permutations”), etc.
+By combining parametric polymorphism with custom identifications one can define such containers as unordered pairs, cycles (“linked lists without distinguised starting point”), collections (“lists up to permutations”), etc.

 **Example 10**
 ```